elsadiq7/Retrieval-Augmented-Generation--RAG-/Module 4/quiz4.md

-Here are the questions from your images, formatted as requested:

 ### **Question 1**

 What is the primary role of Large Language Models (LLMs) in a Retrieval Augmented Generation (RAG) system?